Oisin Murphy and Billy Loughnane are going toe-to-toe in the race to be crowned champion jockey.

 Murphy's five titles, coming in 2019, 2020, 2021, 2024 and 2025, have been fuelled largely by the Andrew Balding operation for whom he has ridden almost 500 winners for across the last five seasons.

-Balding ordinarily possesses a fine string of horses and this year will be no different with the likes of Kalpana, Humidity and Never So Brave all expected to challenge at the top table.
+Balding ordinarily possesses a fine string of horses and this year is no different with the likes of See The Fire dining at the top table of British racing.

-Last year's runner-up, Loughnane, will be backed heavily by Newmarket trainer George Boughey, who himself will be expecting to challenge for Group honours in 2026.
+Last year's runner-up, Loughnane, will be backed heavily by Newmarket trainer George Boughey, who himself is trying to bridge the gap to the very top of British racing.

 Any odds displayed were correct at the time of writing and are subject to fluctuation.